SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 and returns its value.
 Otherwise, it evaluates the second expression and returns its value.
-The unused expression is not evaluated.
+The unused expression isn't evaluated.

 For an example that uses the ternary conditional operator, see :ref:`BasicOperators_TernaryConditionalOperator`.